What is Common Law Marriage in Colorado?

 Does Colorado recognize common-law marriages established in other states?
 Do other states recognize common-law marriage if established in Colorado?

-If a common law marriage is valid (legal) in the state in which it began, all states will recognize the marriage.
-Some states do not legally recognize (allow) for common law marriages to begin in those states.
-If you lived in another state when your common law marriage began, you will have to check with that state to see if it allows common law marriages to begin in that state.
-If it doesn't, your marriage might begin when you move to a state that allows common law marriages.
+If a common-law marriage is valid (legal) in the state in which it began, all states will recognize the marriage.
+Some states do not legally recognize (allow) for common-law marriages to begin in those states.
+If you lived in another state when your common-law marriage began, you will have to check with that state to see if it allows common-law marriages to begin in that state.
+If it doesn't, your common-law marriage could not begin until you move to a state that allows common-law marriages.

 What's the difference between a common-law marriage and a marriage with a wedding license and a ceremony?